-Course Policies:
+Course Policies

+Attendance

-Attendance: Lectures are currently planned to be held exclusively over Zoom.
-You are expected to attend the online lectures at the scheduled time with all assigned readings completed before each lecture in order to facilitate discussion and understanding of the material.
+Lectures will be held in-person and you're expected to attend the lectures at the scheduled time with all assigned readings completed before each lecture.
+This is requested in order to facilitate a good discussion, and a critical understanding of the material.
 Attendance will not be taken, but lectures will not be distributed by the instructor outside of class and PowerPoints will not be posted on Canvas.